bolt/docs/docs/templates/record-and-records.md

 When writing templates for Bolt, you'll be mostly working with a single record with content, or arrays containing a number of records.
-See the page on [Content in templates](../content/content-in-templates) for more information on how they become available in templates.
+See the page on [ContentTypes](../contenttypes/intro) for more information on how they become available in templates.

 This page is divided in two parts: working with a single `{{ record }}`, or